Fluke95/Keyword-Categorization/README.md

 # Keyword-Categorization
-Predict one of specified categories to a keyword.
+Predict one of specified categories for a keyword.